jan-Lope/Toki_Pona_lessons_English/README.md

 ## Lessons

 These lessons can be downloaded in various formats.
-Use the button "Download".
 If you get an error 404, please press the "shift" key and the "reload" button in your browser.

 [pdf (A4)](https://github.com/jan-Lope/Toki_Pona_lessons_English/raw/gh-pages/toki-pona-lessons_en.pdf) |
 [pdf (letter)](https://github.com/jan-Lope/Toki_Pona_lessons_English/raw/gh-pages/toki-pona-lessons_en-letter.pdf)